 Availability Location Mode Semester 2 Online Online Restricted Semester 2 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Level 3 core unit in the Computer Science; Data Science major sequences
+- Level 3 core unit in the Computer Science; Data Science; International Cybersecurity; Computing and Data Science; Artificial Intelligence; Cybersecurity; Software Engineering major sequences

 - Level 3 elective

-- This unit teaches communication skills, an appreciation of the ethical and social implications of computing projects, and skills in project management and quality assurance.
-A number of lectures are given to introduce the principles of project management and the fundamental ethical and social principles involved in large-scale computing projects.
-The bulk of the unit is then taken up with a large group project, involving about six students per group.
-The project gives the students opportunities to practise various project management techniques and communication skills introduced in the lectures in a technical context.
+- Unlike other computing units you will have taken, which are about different aspects of computer or data science, CITS3200 Professional Computing is deliberately outward facing - to your future role in industry.
+For example, the unit teaches an appreciation of the ethical and social implications of computing projects, and aspects of project management, in the context of a large-scale computing projects.
+The bulk of the unit is then taken up with a large group project involving five or six students per group.
+The project will give you the opportunity to practice various project management techniques and communication skills, and to try different roles in a computing project team.

-- Students are able to (1) apply computer systems knowledge and skills in project situations; (2) understand the phases in the software development lifecycle; (3) undertake problem identification, formulation and solution; (4) understand the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; (6) develop the ability to perform as an individual and as part of a multidisciplinary and multicultural team; and (7) communicate effectively.
+- Students are able to (1) apply computer systems knowledge and skills in project situations; (2) use agile methodology in software development; (3) solve problems in computer systems and software development; (4) justify the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; and (6) perform effectively as part of a multidisciplinary and multicultural team.

 - Indicative assessments in this unit are as follows: (1) project and (2) professional development portfolio.
 Further information is available in the unit outline.

 For units commencing in May 2022 or later the availability of the supplementary assessment is subject to confirmation.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 Except where supplementary assessment is not available in a unit, it will be offered to students in all units who:

 - Are in good academic standing overall;